MattWestb/EFR32-FW/IKEAMG21/README.md

 IKEA devices with bear chip (EFR32MG21A010F1024IM32) and not the silabsmudule (Markus).

-X-Modembootloader for Rodret / Somrig hardware woeking and the NCP 7.4.0.0 also but is not configured OK for production.
+X-Modembootloader for Rodret / Somrig hardware woerking and the NCP 7.4.0.0 also but is not configured OK for production.